Sale Timeline

 How does the sale work?

 Each ticket buyer and absentee buyer is assigned a ballot set with a unique Buyer Number.
 The set consists of one ballot for each piece of art.
-For each draw-sale artwork a buyer wishes to purchase, write your name on the corresponding ballot, and deposit the ballot into the box next the artwork when it is on display at the June 15 Gala at El Monte Sagrado Resort in Taos, between 5:00 and 6:55 p.m.
+For each draw-sale artwork a buyer wishes to purchase, write your name on the corresponding ballot, and deposit the ballot into the corresponding box for the artwork when it is on display at the June 6 Gala at El Monte Sagrado Resort in Taos, between 5:00 and 6:55 p.m.
 On-site buyers will receive their ballot set when they check in for the Gala.

 If I put ballots and/or bids in for several pieces, am I responsible for buying all of them if my name is drawn for more than one?

 No, though you may do so.
 If you are in attendance during the live draw, you can view the winning names after the draw finishes; they will be posted next to each artwork.
-The same is true for the winning bidder for the three secret-bid sales.
+The same is true for the winning bidder for the four secret-bid sales.
 If you wish to decline purchase of an artwork, you will notify a nearby sale monitor to cross your name off the list to allow the next on the list to make the purchase.
-If you participate in the sale and win any draws or auctions, you are expected to purchase at least one work.
-For Absentee Buyers, see the section below for the procedures.
-Once a winning buyer is declared, the artwork is considered sold, and all sales are final.
+Please note that if your name is drawn as a winner or you have submitted a winning bid and you do not appear to claim your right to purchase within 20 minutes, the next name drawn or next highest bid will receive the right to purchase.

 One Gala ticket includes one ballot set, and multiples may be purchased subject to space limitations.
 Absentee ballot sets are limited to one per person.